 This is an over-14 event

-Complete with all the luxuries you would expect (including hot showers, flushing toilets, complimentary phone and tablet charging), you can once again stay in comfort at the heart of the festival without breaking the bank.
+Complete with all the luxuries you would expect (including hot showers, flushing toilets, complimentary phone and tablet charging and an all new for 2017 morning coffee stall), you can once again stay in comfort at the heart of the festival without breaking the bank.

 24 hour manned site